catiegrasse/independent-study/diabetesPaper.md

 | Unplanned Readmission | 3.83% | 5.79% | 0.440 | 0.252 |

 - Dyspnea (difficulty breathing) and hypertension were the only statistically significant comorbidities according to the paper
+- In my analysis, only hypertension appeared to be statistically significant (p < 0.05)

 ## Odds Ratio
 Feature Columns = ["Age", "Sex", "Race", "Diabetes", "Smoking", "Dyspnea", "Hypertension"]